Skip to the content.

 The system follows this lookup order to find announcement text to say:

-1. Airline-specific: example: Airline/BoardingWelcome.txt (highest priority, an override used per airline, manually edit)
+1. Airline-specific: example: Airline/BoardingWelcome.txt (highest priority, an override used per airline, edit in the Generated tab with the airline selected and hit ‘Save txt’)

 2. Global default: example: Default/SafetyBriefing.txt next priority if no airline one found (you can edit this in the app and it’ll save your version in your Default folder)

-3. Built-in template: Automatically copied to the airline folder on first use
+3. Built-in template: Automatically copied to the airline folder on first use, of which you can always revert back to.

 Output and Storage

 Generated announcements are saved as .ogg files alongside their corresponding .txt files in the airline folder.
-Once created, these files are reused automatically on subsequent flights, eliminating the need for repeated API calls.
+Once created, these files are reused automatically on subsequent flights (unless set to overwrite), eliminating the need for repeated API calls.

 To regenerate an announcement: Simply edit the .txt file and delete or rename the associated .ogg file.